s4toruu-x/s4toruu-x/README.md

 - 🧩 The entire platform is themed around the *Blue Lock* universe, with anime-inspired logic and UI elements.

-- 🔄 Track your investments live — player values update dynamically.
+- 🔄 Track your investments live — player values update upon new chapter release.

 - 📱 Fully functional on both desktop and mobile devices.